fba-ba/optichute/USER_GUIDE_v2.md

 -   **Provide Flexibility**: It can generate multiple high-quality solutions, allowing you to choose the one that best fits your needs.
 -   **Ensure Accuracy**: It accounts for material lost during each cut, known as "kerf," which you can specify in millimeters.

 The optimizer supports two different algorithms: a precise `recursive` method for optimal results on smaller projects, and a fast `greedy` method for good, quick solutions on larger, more complex jobs.
+The greedy algorithm explores multiple heuristic approaches (different sorting strategies and fitting methods) to generate diverse, high-quality cutting plans.

 ---